Who loves a 100% battery sign on your iPhone?

 Question 1.
 Is it OK to use iPhone while charging?

 Answer 1.
 The simple answer is yes.
-It is completely fine to use your iPhone when it is charging.
+It is good to use your iPhone when it is charging.
 The only drawback here is that your iPhone will require more time to charge now.
 Because of the battery being consumed in other activities.
-So if you don’t necessarily need to use your phone, it is a healthy habit to charge it to full before using it.
+So if you don’t necessarily need to use your phone, it is a healthy habit to charge it to complete before using it.
 This will save your time indeed.

 Question 2.
 How many times should you charge your phone a day?

 Answer 2.
 The answer is as many times as you need.
 But it does mean that it is healthy to charge your phone every time your battery drops under 80%.
-Use your phone till the battery drops below 10-20% and then go ahead and charge your phone till the battery is around 80%.
-This is a good practice if you want your phone’s battery to last longer.
+Use your phone till the battery drops below 10-20%, and then go ahead and charge your phone till the battery is around 80%.
+If you want your phone’s battery to last longer, this is a good practice.

 You may also like: